 Florida International University Provost Douglas Wartzok suggested to the Herald that "degree inventory" may be a factor in the difference.
-Some of the private universities might be more particular about the types of degree programs they offer, focusing their attention of fields of study that are more practical for employment after graduation
+Some of the private universities might be more particular about the types of degree programs they offer, focusing their attention of fields of study that are more practical for employment after graduation.

 What about Advancement?

-.
+Despite the encouraging numbers for community college graduates just coming out of school, the potential for advancement in most fields was still greater for students with a four-year degree.
 Those who moved past their two-year degree to a bachelor's or even master's degree had a much greater earning potential over the long haul.
 Koc admitted, "Where the real difference tends to lie is where the ceiling of the salary is."

 Despite this drawback to a community college education, many are finding that the two-year route is a quick track to a stable job and decent annual income.
-With job-specific training in fields where employers are still hiring, it appears that President Obama's plan to graduate more from community college in the next few years might be the right choice for Americans and our economy after all.
+With job-specific training in fields where employers are still hiring, it appears that President Obama's plan to graduate more from community college in the next few years might be the right choice for Americans and our economy, after all.